Andy Ibáñez Player Props: Tigers vs. Mets

 - Ibanez hit .218 with four doubles, a home run and nine walks.

-- He went deep once out of 40 games a year ago, leaving the ballpark in 0.8% of his plate appearances.
+- Logging a trip to the plate in 40 games last season, he hit just one home run.

-- In eight of 40 games last season, Ibanez picked up an RBI, and he had one game with more than one RBI.
+- In eight of 40 games last season, Ibanez drove in a run, and he had one game with more than one RBI.

 - He crossed home in 12 of 40 games a year ago (30.0%), including one multi-run game.